Hariom-patidar-tech/Voice-Emotion-Detection/README.md

 Extracts relevant acoustic and spectral features

-Predicts and displays the detected emotion clearly
+Predicts and displays the detected emotion

 🚀 Applications